hgeaydem/openshift-virt-labs/docs/workshop/content/deploy-cnv.md

 No resources found in openshift-cnv namespace.
 ~~~

-> **NOTE**: As we've not set any additional configuration at this stage, it's perfectly normal to have 'no resources found' in the output above.
+As we've not set any additional configuration at this stage, it's perfectly normal to have 'no resources found' in the output above.
+We are going to build this in a later lab!

 ### Viewing the OpenShift virtualisation Dashboard

 When OpenShift virtualisation is deployed it adds additional components to OpenShift's web-console so you can interact with objects and custom resources defined by OpenShift virtualisation, including `VirtualMachine` types.
 If you select the `Console` button at the top of this pane you should see the web-console displayed.
-You can now navigate to "**Workloads**" --> "**Virtual Machines**" on the left-hand side panel and you should see the new snap-in component for OpenShift virtualisation but with no Virtual Machines running.
+You can now navigate to "**Workloads**" --> "**Virtualization**" on the left-hand side panel and you should see the new component for OpenShift Virtualization.
+Of course there aren't any Virtual Machines running yet.

 <img src="img/cnv-dashboard.png"/>

-> **NOTE**: Please don't try and create any virtual machines just yet, we'll get to that shortly!
+**Please don't try and create any virtual machines just yet, we'll get to that shortly.
+We have to set up Storage and Networking first.**